KLeviii/Library-Loan-System/library_spec_v2_HUN.md

          Loaned: 2025-11-20 | Due: 2025-12-18
          ✓ On time (17 days remaining)

-Enter Book ID to return: SF-005
+Enter a valid Book ID to return: SF-005

 ⚠ FINE NOTICE
 Book is 33 days overdue.